mezhanglei/react-resize-zoom/README.md

 # Matters

-1. The child element cannot be an inline element because transform does not work on inline elements!
+1. The child element cannot be an inline element;
-2. 'props.
-Children' limited to a single closed tag!
+2. `props.
+Children` limited to a single closed tag!

 ### install
 ```